Overview of Percona Monitoring and Management Architecture¶

 PMM is a collection of tools designed to seamlessly work together.
 Some are developed by Percona and some are third-party open-source tools.

 The overall client-server model is not likely to change, but the set of tools that make up each component may evolve with the product.

 The following diagram illustrates how PMM is currently structured:

-percona-qan-agentis a service that manages the Query Analytics (QAN) agent as it collects query performance data.
-It also connects with QAN API in PMM Server and sends over collected data.
+pmm-mongodb-queries-0is a service that manages the QAN agent as it collects query performance data from MongoDB and sends it to QAN API on PMM Server.